Fulguritude/Schelling-Games-Engine/README.md

 Finally, there's a small known bug where the size of graph figures that have been displayed is affected by Kivy, and stays affected when exported.

+I haven't managed to cleanly remove Kivy's debug output, either.

 ## Contributing

-PRs and issues are welcome.
-I'd like this to be useful for scientific purposes (even if only to build conjectures probabilistically).
-But for me to further this work, it'd probably need to garner any modicum of interest.
+PRs, comments and issues are welcome.
+I'd ideally like this to be useful for scientific purposes (even if only to build conjectures probabilistically), but for me to further this work, it'd probably need to garner any modicum of interest.